Every Fast Food Oatmeal—Ranked!

 Panera Steel Cut Oatmeal with Strawberries and Pecans

 Nutrition: 340 calories, 14 g fat (2 g saturated fat), 160 mg sodium, 51 g carbs, 9 g fiber, 16 g sugar, 6 g protein

-Panera markets itself as health food heaven, but this isn't necessarily true.
-While Panera offers a healthier oatmeal option, it isn't necessarily the healthiest.
-Again we're dealing with a portion crisis.
+Panera markets itself as health food heaven, but this isn’t necessarily true.
+While Panera offers a healthier oatmeal option, it isn’t necessarily the healthiest.
+Again we’re dealing with a portion crisis.
 Due to the large portion size, this dish rings in at 14 g fat, 51 g carbs, and 340 calories (the highest calories of all fast food oatmeals).
 Plus, when ordered, it automatically comes with the cinnamon sugar topping mixed in, adding unnecessary calories to an otherwise decent meal.
 We will give Panera major props, though.
 We love the addition of real ingredients like fresh strawberries and pecans.
-After all, berries are on our list of 50 Best Breakfast Foods for Weight Loss—Ranked.
 The nut-berry combo creates a breakfast that is super high in fiber, rich in healthy fats, and low(er) in sugar!

 Caribou Coffee Blueberry Almond Oatmeal

 Nutrition: 340 calories, 8 g fat (0.5 g saturated fat), 210 mg sodium, 54 g carbohydrate, 9 g fiber, 13 g sugar, 16 g protein